shivamg-git/book-store/README.md

 non-fictional
 science-fiction

-admin can add entry of books to database(files) and general user can buy or view for books.
+Employee can add entry of books to database(files) and costomers can buy or view for books.